smeed652/ai-playbook/workflows/postmortem-process.md

   └─ No → Continue...

 Is it a reusable pattern or process improvement?
-  └─ Yes → [pattern] - Document in cookbook
+  └─ Yes → [pattern] - Document in playbook
   └─ No → [backlog] - Track for future
 ```